 Pharmacy Technicians work in clean, organized, well-lit, and well-ventilated areas.
 Most of the workday is spent on their feet.
 They may be required to lift heavy boxes or to use stepladders to retrieve supplies from high shelves.
 Pharmacy technicians work the same hours that pharmacists work.
 These may include evenings, nights, weekends, and holidays, particularly in facilities, such as hospitals and retail pharmacies, that are open 24 hours a day.
 As their seniority increases, pharmacy technicians often acquire increased control over the hours they work.
 There are many opportunities for part-time work in both retail and hospital settings.

 Good job opportunities are expected for full-time and part-time work, especially for pharmacy technicians with formal training or previous experience.
 Job openings for pharmacy technicians will result from the expansion of retail pharmacies and other employment settings and from the need to replace workers who transfer to other occupations or leave the work force.
-Employment of pharmacy technicians is expected to grow much faster than the average for all occupations through 2014 because as the population grows and ages, demand for pharmaceuticals will increase dramatically.
+Employment of pharmacy technicians is expected to increase by 20 percent from 2012 to 2022**, much faster than the average for all occupations because as the population grows and ages, demand for pharmaceuticals will increase dramatically.
 The increased number of middle-aged and elderly people – who use more prescription drugs than younger people – will spur demand for technicians in all practice settings.
 With advances in science, more medications are becoming available to treat a greater number of conditions.